-8. Estimation Result
+8. Estimation Results

-8.1 Result of state transition functions
+8.1 Results of state transition functions

 Firstly, we highlight the estimation results of the first step.
 The transition of passed calendar days is intuitively deterministic, but it is treated as a stochastic process in our setting because of moving and searching between operations.
-The estimation result of the Poisson regression for this process is shown in Table 2.
+The estimation results of the Poisson regression for this process are shown in Table 2.
 As we expect, the calendar days before next operation is shorter when the daily number of swordfish is high.
 This implies that harvesters conduct fishing ground searching when they observe low daily catch of swordfish.
-Days since leaving port (Days past) is seemingly not important for searching behavior.
-Hence, we adopt Column 4 model to calculate the transition process of calendar days.
+Days since leaving port (Passed Days) is seemingly not important for searching behavior.
+Hence, we adopt the Column 4 model to calculate the transition process of calendar days.

-We next show the estimation result of the transition of daily catch.
-The result of the estimation is shown in Table 3.
+We next show the estimation results of the transition of daily catch.
+The results of the estimation are shown in Table 3.
 The estimated coefficient is consistent with the stationary assumption.